ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

     If at any stage before the `save` command is entered, access is lost due to committing a bad configuration change, rebooting the VRA will return it back to the last save point, restoring access.
 {:tip}

-2. To enhance security, now that SSH login is successful via the private network, userid/password authentication is disabled.
+2. Enhance security by only allowing SSH login.
+Now that SSH login is successful via the private network, disable access via userid/password authentication.

     ```
     configure